AdobeDocs/developers-animatesdk-docs/presetPanel_object/presetPane2.md

 #### Description

 Method; deletes the specified folder and any of its subfolders from the folder tree of the Motion Presets panel.
 Any presets in the folders are also deleted.
-You can’t delete folders from the Default Presets folder.
+You canâ€™t delete folders from the Default Presets folder.
-If you don’t pass a value for *folderPath*, any folders that are currently selected are deleted.
+If you donâ€™t pass a value for *folderPath*, any folders that are currently selected are deleted.
 ***Note:** Folders are deleted without requesting user confirmation, and there is no way to undo this action.*

 #### Example